Augustus Hervey, 3rd Earl of Bristol

-Admiral Augustus John Hervey, 3rd Earl of Bristol, PC (19 May 1724 – 23 December 1779) was a Royal Navy officer and politician.
+Vice-Admiral Augustus John Hervey, 3rd Earl of Bristol, PC (19 May 1724 – 23 December 1779) was a Royal Navy officer and politician.
 He commanded the sixth-rate HMS Phoenix at the Battle of Minorca in May 1756 as well as the third-rate HMS Dragon at the Capture of Belle Île in June 1761, the Invasion of Martinique in January 1762 and the Battle of Havana in June 1762 during the Seven Years' War.
 He went on to be Chief Secretary for Ireland and then First Naval Lord.
-He was known as the English Casanova, due to his colourful personal life.

 Early life

 Hervey was born the second son of John, Lord Hervey and educated at Westminster School from 1733.
 He entered the Royal Navy in 1735 and was promoted to lieutenant in 1740.

 Naval career

 Promoted to post-captain on 15 January 1747, Hervey was given command of the third-rate HMS Princess and later the sixth-rate HMS Phoenix in January 1752 and saw action in her at the Battle of Minorca in May 1756.
 He went on to command the fourth-rate HMS Defiance later that month, the third-rate HMS Hampton Court in May 1757 and the third-rate HMS Monmouth in March 1758.

 Hervey distinguished himself in several encounters with the French, and was of great assistance to Admiral Hawke in 1759, although he had returned to England before the Battle of Quiberon Bay in November 1759.
 He took command of the third-rate HMS Dragon in March 1760 and saw action during the Capture of Belle Île in June 1761, the Invasion of Martinique in January 1762 and the Battle of Havana in June 1762 before transferring to the fourth-rate HMS Centurion in May 1763.

 Having served with distinction in the West Indies under Rodney, his active life at sea ceased when the Peace of Paris was concluded in February 1763.
 He was, however, nominally Commander-in-Chief of the Mediterranean Fleet in this year.
-He was promoted to rear-admiral on 31 March 1775 and to vice-admiral on 23 January 1778.
+He was promoted to rear-admiral on 31 March 1775 and to vice-admiral on 29 January 1778.
 He was known as the English Casanova, due to his colourful personal life.